Should we vote in a new government? Or should we link up with the struggle to usher in a democratic society?

 The democratic organisation of all people as citizens of the world would need to operate through different scales of social co-operation.
 Locally, in town or country, we would be involved with our parish or neighbourhood.
 Even now, there are many thousands of men and women throughout the country who work voluntarily on parish and district councils and in town neighbourhoods for the benefit of their communities.
 But these efforts would be greatly enhanced by the freedoms of a society run entirely through voluntary co-operation.

 During the early days of socialism it is likely that the organisation of world co-operation would need to take place through a world council.
 Because the things we need now are produced and distributed through a world structure of production, and because its present capitalist nature has brought about immense problems, action to solve them would be required on a world scale, For example, it would be a priority to set up an ecologically benign world energy system as soon as possible.
 Similarly, the countless millions of people suffering from hunger and desperate poverty would need a considerable increase in food production.
-For this work the Food and Agricultural Organisation of the UN would at last be able to use its expertise and knowledge of world conditions to help with solving the problems of malnutrition.
+For this work the Food and Agricultural Organisation of the United Nations would at last he able to use its expertise and knowledge of world conditions to help with solving the problems of malnutrition.
 Again, to begin with, people in socialism would face a huge task in providing every person with secure and comfortable housing.
 This would call upon the efforts of communities throughout the world, especially in those regions where means of production were well developed.
 Such world projects could be co-ordinated through appropriate departments of a world council.

 When we propose different scales of social co-operation such as local, regional and world scales, this is not a question of there being a hierarchy with power located at any central point.
-What we anticipate is both an integrated and flexible system of democratic organisation which could be adapted for action to solve any problem in any of these scales.
+What we anticipate is both an integrated and flexible system of democtatic organisation which could be adapted for action to solve any proh1em in any of these scales.
 This simply takes into account that some problems and the action to solve them arise from local issues and this also extends to the regional and world spheres.

 Carrying out decisions

 Crucial to the question of democracy is not just the ability to make decisions about what to do but also the powers of action to carry out those decisions.
-For many years, capitalist politicians seeking office have promised to solve the housing problem together with the problems of poverty, unemployment, pollution, crime, the health service and many more.
-They have failed because in fact they seek to run a system driven by profit, which imposes severe economic limitations on what can be done and which as a result cannot be rationally controlled.
+For many years, in many nations, capitalist politicians seeking office have promised to solve the housing problem together with the problems if poverty, unemployment, pollution, crime, the health service and many more.
+They have failed because in fact they seek to run a system driven by profit, which imposes severe economic limitations on what can he done and which as a result cannot be rationally controlled.
 This makes a mockery of the idea of democracy.
 But with the abolition of the market system, communities in socialism will not only be able to make free and democratic decisions about what needs to be done they will also be free to use their resources to achieve those aims.

 The apologies that we hear almost every day from capitalist politicians that they lack the money resources to solve problems indicates how completely the fetishism of money has distorted their thinking.
 In fact problems are not solved with money resources.
 They are solved by people using their labour, skills and the necessary materials and there is in fact an abundance of these material resources.
 But it will take the relations of common ownership to release them for the needs of communities and this will also mean that communities will be free to decide democratically how best to use those resources.